One action, fully traced.

-A single autonomous action touches every domain of enterprise trust at once.
-Here is one — followed through the evidence chain that has to hold before it should be allowed, and after, to prove it.
+A single autonomous workload — one reasoning session that holds authority, reads data, and calls tools — commits an action that touches every domain of enterprise trust at once.
+Here is one, followed through the evidence chain that has to hold before it's allowed, and stays reviewable after.

 A customer-service AI agent drafts and sends a commitment email to a customer — promising a refund, a delivery date, and a service credit.